Things you have already done or found - bold type

 - Belong to a genealogical society.

 - Joined the Australian Genealogists group on Genealogy Wise.
+(I did, but not for long.)

 - Transcribed records.